NAACP Passes Resolution on Vision, Learning, and High-Risk Populations at its 100th Anniversary National Convention, New York, NY 2009

 PR Newswire, September 29, 2009

-Charles Brittingham, President of the Wilmington, DE Branch of the NAACP, was amazed to discover how vision problems can impact academic performance, contribute to high school dropout rates, juvenile delinquency and prison recidivism.
+Charles Brittingham, President of the Wilmington, DE Branch of the NAACP (National Association for the Advancement of Colored People) was amazed to discover how vision problems can impact academic performance, contribute to high school dropout rates, juvenile delinquency and prison recidivism.

 Once he learned how these vision problems can be successfully treated with Optometric Vision Therapy, he knew he had to do something.